DavidMercier/TriDiMap/doc/mapping.rst

 Usually, the plastic radius in metals is between 3 and 6 times the contact radius :math:`a_\text{c}`, between the indenter and the sample surface.
 And finally, the contact radius is roughly estimated to be 3.5 times the indentation depth :math:`h` in the case of Berkovich indentation and 0.7 times the indentation depth in case of cube-corner indentation.

-Thus, indentation step :math:`d` can be defined the following rule of thumb in case of Berkovich indentation:
+Thus, indentation step :math:`d` can be defined by the following rule of thumb in case of Berkovich indentation:

     .. math:: d > R_\text{p} = 10.5\text{x to } 21\text{x }h
             :label: berkovich_indent_dist